Piano & Band Leader

 A stickler for style, he loves getting his teeth into a little Goodman or Ellington - but when the chips are down there's no-one quite like Louis.

 Kate has been playing a variety of musical instruments since the age of 7 and started studying jazz piano and saxophone whilst at secondary school.
 In 2007 she made the intrepid journey 'up north' to study jazz at Leeds College of Music and left there in 2009 with a first-class honors degree.

 Since graduating Kate has performed with a variety of bands including M83, Firing Line and the wonderful Down For The Count.
 She also runs an adult Glee Club who rehearse once a week and can often be found performing in the local pub.

 Kate is a qualified accountant and when not performing she can be found with her head buried in a spreadsheet (often making sure our books are balanced!).
 Kate can also usually be relied upon to provide the band with baked goods and snacks and is definitely the band ‘feeder’.

 Tenor saxophone, clarinet

 Jamie has played with Down for the Count since 2011, and was brought in as a fully fledged member in 2015 when Claire moved abroad.
 He picked up the clarinet at the age of 8, moving swiftly on to the saxophone a couple of years later and he hasn't looked back since.

-Jamie has played in a variety of bands such as the Spanner Jazz Punks, Urban Big Band, The Rhythm and Blues Brothers among others, playing at venues such as The Bulls Head Barnes, the Waterside Theatre and the Royal Albert Hall.
+Jamie has played in a variety of bands such as the Spanner Jazz Punks, Urban Big Band, and The Rhythm and Blues Brothers.
+With these bands he has played at venues such as The Bulls Head Barnes, the Waterside Theatre and the Royal Albert Hall.

 He has spent time organising gigs for small bands and larger line-ups such as the Phase 2 Big Band - and has extensive experience playing in various musicals (including Oliver!, West Side Story, Wizard of Oz, Anything Goes and many more).